samvo-csuf/websocket-messenger/README.md

 7. The server.py should be able to start the server and the python -m http.server 8000 command should serve the client on a browser.

+- Any issues with port, try changing it to another port.
 - CHANGELOG is located in github link with /commits.

 # IMPORTANT ISSUES UNRESOLVED